NLFA 9-MAN TACKLE RULES

 4) If the offensive team fails to get a first down after three (3) plays, they have the option to either punt or attempt to get a first down on their 4th down.

-5) If the offensive team crosses mid-field, gets the first down, and fails to either get another first down or score a touchdown after three (3) plays, they have an option to attempt a 3-point field goal kick or attempt to get a first down or touchdown on their 4th down.
+5) If the offensive team crosses mid-field, gets the first down, and fails to either get another first down or score a touchdown after three (3) plays, they have the option to attempt a 3

 6) If the offensive team fails to get a first down or score after going for it on their 4th down attempt, the ball changes possession and the new offensive team starts its drive where possession was lost.